CooleyGit/ubuntu-mean/README.md

 * HTTP           TCP     80     <ip>
 * All traffic    All     All    <ip>
 ```
-*(I use these basic settings to get started.
-You should be using your computer ip for security otherwise anyone can hit your server)*
+*Note: I use these basic settings to get started.
+You should be using your computer ip for security.*

 ####Install Node and npm
 ```